 Southern Chile’s Archipelago of Chiloé

-Many majors in the Society & Environment Department at Truman State University participate in study abroad experiences.
-The most recent study abroad course developed by department faculty is a four-week trip to Chile led by Dr. Anton Daughters, Assistant Professor of Anthropology.
+Many majors in the Society & Environment Department at Truman participate in study abroad experiences.
+One study abroad course developed by department faculty is a four-week trip to Chile led by Dr. Anton Daughters, Assistant Professor of Anthropology.

 Prior Study Abroad programs run by faculty in the Department of Society & Environment have included a bi-annual trip to South Africa led by Dr. Elaine McDuff.
-In the summer of 2013, fifteen Truman students, including seven sociology/anthropology majors, were immersed in the living history of South Africa by working twenty hours a week in non-profit organizations in Cape Town.
+Fifteen Truman students, including seven sociology/anthropology majors, were immersed in the living history of South Africa by working twenty hours a week in non-profit organizations in Cape Town.
 These non-profits addressed issues of human rights, social justice and equality, especially with regard to women, children, workers, immigrants, and the environment.
 The other days were spent visiting museums and historical and scenic sites around Cape Town.

 As part of the program, students were required to post reflections about their experiences on a course blog, and complete a research paper which they present in the spring at the Student Research Conference.